qpliu/esolang/DGOL/hs/compiler/README.md

 run.
 If the one loaded second causes the first to be moved due to compacting, the first has to be reloaded.

-So instead of compacting after garbage collection, set a new flag in `allocator_and_garbage_collector_state` if compaction is warranted.
-Then, check the flag at a safe point, say, when returning from a subroutine, and run the compactor if the flag is set.
+So instead of compacting after garbage collection, the garbage collector counts the number of sparse pages and stores it in `allocator_and_garbage_collector_state`, where a page is sparse if it has less than 16 live nodes.
+Then, at a safe point, when returning from a subroutine, run the compactor if there are at least 2 sparse pages.

 ### Compactor algorithm
 If there are at least 2 pages with less than 16 live nodes, move all